joannakl/ossd/_includes/daily/week8.markdown

 ### Assignments

-- Make your blog posts: reflect on the two presentations you saw this week? did you learn any surprising things? did you view of open source being used by financial industry change? did your ideas about open source AI change in any way?
+- Make your blog posts: reflect on the reports made by other groups? how do their experiences compare to those of your own group?

+- in preparation for discussions in class after the break read [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/) by Eric S. Raymond (you should be reading the essay titled [_The Cathedral and the Bazaar_](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/) in this book, the second link is a direct link to the XHTML format of that essay, there are other formats available at the book site at the first link)

 </div>
 </div>